40 Things I Wish I Could Tell My Younger Self

 Try new things, especially if you think you won’t like them

 “If I could go back in time to my younger self, I would demand that I step outside of my comfort zone more often!
 I would encourage myself to take part in activities and adventures that my initial reaction is to avoid.
 Eat new foods!
 Travel to different countries!
 Meet people different than yourself!
 During the times I’ve felt the most discomfort, I ended up learning the most.
 I was able to absorb the best lessons and knowledge from a different perspective.
 This is why traveling is so important, it helps you see and learn from an unknown, and also appreciate what you’ve taken for granted previously. ” —Shervin Roohparvar, tech entrepreneur, producer and TV personality on Bravo TV’s Shahs of Sunset.

 Courtesy Tanya Sam

 “Growing up, I would perseverate over making things perfect.
 I come from a very academic and medial family which meant everyone had degrees to back up their expertise and opinions.
 Because I didn’t feel as qualified as they were, I would hold myself back and decline opportunities.
 I finally learned that there are different kinds of smart and that having a drive and will to get things done is just as important.
 Half the battle is just raising your hand and sticking your neck out there with something—anything.
 It doesn’t need to be perfect, just make it happen.” —Tanya Sam, Real Housewife of Atlanta personality and Director of Partnerships at TechSquare Labs.
-These 9 clear signs mean you’re a perfectionist.

 Stay away from alcohol